shivanshdave/2020-432/software.md

 The course uses R, R Studio and R Markdown, as were used in 431.
 Get your software up to date on a laptop you can bring to class, for best results.
 We'll hope you have all of this done before the first class, but if you have problems, we can deal with them at that session.
 You'll need to have all of this accomplished in order to do your first homework assignment.
 If you need additional help, we recommend [Dr. Love's 431 instructions](https://github.com/THOMASELOVE/2019-431/tree/master/SOFTWARE), or [these Stat 545 instructions](https://stat545.com/block000_r-rstudio-install.html).

 1. Download R (R 3.6.2 or later) from https://cran.case.edu/.
 R 4.0.0 is expected to be released during the semester.
-    - Note that R 3.6.3 is now available.
+    - Note that R 3.6.3 is now available, and we recommend you upgrade.
 2. Download R Studio Desktop (open source edition: version 1.2.5033 or later is OK) from https://www.rstudio.com/products/rstudio/download/#download.
 3. Install the necessary R software packages we'll use, as listed below.